William P. Hobby: Political career

-Hobby soundly defeated Ferguson in the 1918 Democratic primary and won the general election, governorship in his own right, and served a full term to 1921.
 During his years of service, the southern border of Texas was a place of frequent conflict, as revolutionaries from the Mexican Revolution (1910–1920) entered the United States to attack farms, irrigation systems, and railroads.
 The Texas Rangers, militias, and US troops patrolled the border, and atrocities were committed by both sides.

 In early 1919, a Joint Committee of the Texas Senate and House conducted hearings to investigate actions by the Texas Rangers along the border.
 They conducted hearings for two weeks and had 83 witnesses.
 Among the incidents recounted was the Porvenir Massacre of January 1918 in West Texas in which militia and Texas Rangers summarily killed 15 Mexican-American men and boys near their farming village.
 The legislature passed a bill to regulate the Rangers and to professionalize the service, and their numbers were reduced.
 Historians estimate that the Rangers killed up to 5,000 people, mostly ethnic Mexicans, from 1914 to 1919.